 Red cabbage kraut is essentially fermented cabbage, using a simple but ancient technique of fermentation.
 This method of preserving perishable foods dates back to the fourth century BC.

-This is a super popular food in Germany, clearly revered worldwide now for its deliciousness and health benefits.
+This is a super popular food in Germany and Eastern Europe, clearly revered worldwide now for its deliciousness and health benefits.

 Health Benefits of Sauerkraut

-During the fermentation process, live bacteria are produced which gives the sauerkraut its health benefits.
+During the fermentation process, live bacteria is produced which gives the sauerkraut its health benefits.